Drawing a wooded area with pen and ink is always fun to do and one can be done from imagination anytime. It has following 3 main elements:

 - Background Foliage: The foliage behind the trunks and branches.

-There are few different ways of drawing this composition as discussed below.
+There are few different ways of drawing a wooded area with pen and ink as discussed below.
 The approaches differ with regards to the order in which elements are added and the stroke used.
 This gives a different feel to the resulting drawing.

-Video Demonstration is provided at my YouTube channel.
+Video Demonstrations are provided at my YouTube channel.
 You can click on the links below to see how that landscape is done step by step.

-In the approach, we first draw the foreground foliage, then add visible trunks and branches and finally add background foliage as shown below.
+In this approach, we first draw the foreground foliage, then add visible trunks and branches and finally add background foliage as shown below.

 Here we first draw a backdrop of foliage and then add dark tapered lines to suggest trunks and branches and finally vary foliage tones to differentiate background and foreground foliage.
 The approach results in a wooded area with dense feel of foliage.

-Here the visible trunks, branches and twigs are drawn first and then foliage added.
-In this demonstration, more density of branches and twigs are added to show how this can give a different feel for the drawing.
+In this approach, the visible trunks, branches and twigs are drawn first and then foliage added.
+In the following demonstration, more density of branches and twigs are added to show how this can give a different feel for the drawing.

 In the above approaches, foliage is not explicitly associated with a specific branch but is instead used to give an overall feel.
 In this approach, branches are drawn first and then foliage drawn for a branch to give a different feeling for the drawing.

-By changing the density and stroke used for foliage and shape and volume of trunks and branches, many variations on this composition are possible.
-This is a real fun composition that can be done from imagination anytime quickly.
+By changing the density and stroke used for foliage and shape and volume of trunks and branches, many variations on these compositions are possible.
 Try one today.